 All four courses offer a variety of learning activities including small group case-based learning, lectures, seminars, labs, clinical skills, family practice office visits, and self-directed learning.
 Each week, these learning activities will be focused on weekly clinical presentations/topics, and will address foundational program themes including:

 The weekly clinical presentations/topics and associated content progress in complexity from course to course.
 Also, as these courses progress, there is an increasing focus on preparation for clinical training.
-MEDD_V 422 (Transition into Clinical Education) continues to provide students with an enriched learning environment supporting enhanced understanding of foundational medical sciences and culminates in preparing students to transition from more classroom-based learning to more clinical practice-based learning during the last two weeks of the Course.
+MEDD_V 422 (Foundations of Medical Practice IV and Transition into Clinical Education) continues to provide students with an enriched learning environment supporting enhanced understanding of foundational medical sciences and culminates in preparing students to transition from more classroom-based learning to more clinical practice-based learning during the last two weeks of the Course.

 MEDD_V 419 (Foundations of Scholarship and Flexible Enhanced Learning I) runs longitudinally through first year with weekly half-day sessions concurrent with MEDD_V 411 and 412, plus a six week block at the end of MEDD_V 412.
 MEDD_V 429 (Flexible Enhanced Learning II) runs longitudinally through second year with weekly half-day sessions concurrent with MEDD_V 421 and 422, plus a three-week block between MEDD_V 421 and winter holidays.
 These courses provide a foundation for scholarly inquiry and time to pursue a variety of scholarly and community service projects.